HPE Unveils The Machine, a Single-Memory Computer Capable of Addressing 160 Terabytes

 Finally, enough RAM for Firefox!!

-"The Machine" could they get any more non-descript (Score:3)
+"The Machine" could they get any more non-descript (Score:4, Interesting)

 > it could require a whole new kind of software.